 It’s December after all and it means it’s a month where we just don’t care about what we eat and drink.

-I mean, my partner and I helped ourselves to a pizza on Saturday evening – plus a bottle of wine!!
+I mean, my partner and I helped ourselves to a Domino’s pizza on Friday evening – plus a bottle of red wine!!

 Is there something fraudulent about me – what with me being a Personal Trainer?!